NCC-Computer-Club-Projects/NCC-Computer-Club-Website/developer-guide.md

 ### Updating The Repository

-From the website Run `sudo git pull` (preferably from the root) to update the repo.
+From the website Run `git pull` (preferably from the root) to update the repo.

 ## Setting Up A Dev Environment